Financial Aid Procedures

 If your file is selected for verification, you will be required to submit:

-We recommend that you complete your 2016 Federal Income Tax Return prior to filing
+We recommend that you complete your 2019 Federal Income Tax Return (if applicable)

 Step 2: View and Accept/Decline Your Financial Aid Amounts in Wavenet (Student Portal)

-You will receive an email notification to your Pepperdine email address when your financial aid has been processed in Wavenet at http://wavenet.pepperdine.edu to complete the following:
+You will receive an email notification in the summer preceding the fall term to your Pepperdine email address when your financial aid has been processed in Wavenet at http://wavenet.pepperdine.edu to complete the following:

 Accept, reduce or decline your financial aid amounts